Counselling for Couples

 Remember it is not the role of the counsellor to resolve the issues for you, but for you to develop your skills so you can resolve the issues between yourselves.

 Couple counselling generally takes place over a number of weeks or months and usually involves both partners in the relationship attending the sessions.
-However, some couples also find it beneficial to see the counsellor separately before meeting up again as a couple.

 What are the Benefits?